edwin-oei/E-flex/README.md

 # E-flex
-This project aims to demonstrate how a water desalination plant can be powered partially using renewable enery on site.
+This project aims to demonstrate how a water desalination plant can be powered partially using renewable energy on site.